Asice-Cloud/myvim/README.md

 F4:  use cmake-tool build and run current file, CMakeLists.txt or run.sh required

-F5:  debug by dap
+F5:  debug by dap\lldb

-F6:  dial your project in most of languages, but should include a file named 'main.xxx'(xxx is your language)

 F7:  open a split screen terminal
 $ <S-n> $: open terminal in new window

 F8: build and run current file.
 Support c/cpp, java, js, Go, pyhton, lua, rust.
-Here I set b&r cpp by c++23
+Here I set build&run cpp by c++23

 F9:  add a broken point for debug on hand

+<C-[> <C-]> shift opened file

+gd: Goto defination
+<C-o>: return to (gd)before place

+<C-up/down/left/right>: adjust size of one window

+::if cursor hover on one function name or macro for 1s, it will show preview of it

 Press `space` then you will get some hint for key combinations

 # <span id="dodo">AstroNvim Template</span>